 The award is for 12 months, although shorter award periods will be considered.
 The award period should begin on or after 1 August following the selection of the award recipient.

 The amount of the award for a full year is CDN$80,000.
 These funds are to be used by the host institution as a contribution towards the payment of the salary of the visiting scholar.

 In addition, a grant of up to CDN$15,000 is provided to cover the cost of travel to the Canadian host institution (including travel of the recipient’s immediate family for award periods longer than three months) and travel to other institutions in Canada and the United States.

 The amount of an award for a briefer period will be an appropriate proportion of a full award.

 Candidates may not apply for this award: they must be nominated by a department within a host university or research institute in Canada.

 This award is open to German scholars who have demonstrated outstanding ability, especially through a substantial publication record over several years.
 The award is offered in support of research in any of the disciplines of the social sciences and humanities.

-Candidates must be German citizens and must have a sound working knowledge of one of Canada’s two official languages.
+Candidates must be German citizens with a contractual or working relationship with an academic institution in Germany.
+They must have a sound working knowledge of at least one of Canada’s two official languages.
 If no appropriate candidate is nominated, the award may be withheld and carried over to the following year.

 1-800-263-5588 (toll-free) or 613-566-4414, ext.
 4086